11 Mukhi Rudraksha — Benefits, Price & Complete Guide

 - A ghee lamp (cow ghee with cotton wick) or mustard oil lamp

-- Kumkum (vermillion) — Hanuman's sacred marking
+- Kumkum (vermillion) for the sacred marking

 - A Rudraksha mala or counting beads for tracking 108 repetitions